 Buckle your seatbelts.
 My bio is long, varied and interesting (if I say so myself!).

 I began my journalism career in television.
 I'm a multi-faceted, EMMY award-winning television journalist with vast experience in a wide variety of genres, as a producer, writer, editor and on-air network television correspondent.
 I'm also well-versed in photography as well as digital and social media.
-Currently, I spend more time as a print journalist, but still create videos, working behind and in front of the camera.
+I'm also a community organizer

-I'm working for Expat Living, a popular lifestyle magazine in Singapore and Hong Kong.
-I oversee special projects, writing stories and creating original video content for both the publications' websites and social media.
-I also write travel, environment and profile pieces for the magazine.
+For several years, I worked for Expat Living, a popular lifestyle magazine in Singapore and Hong Kong.
+I oversaw special projects, writing stories and creating original video content for both the publications' websites and social media.
+I also wrote travel, environment and profile pieces for the magazine.

 Prior, I was the editor-in-chief of Singapore American newspaper and the Communications Manager for the American Association of Singapore (AAS) where I oversaw a monthly publication covering local Singapore happenings, lifestyle pieces, travel stories and community news.
 I was also responsible for all social media and communication for AAS, which celebrated its centennial in 2017.